avolab/episystem-workshop/scChIC-seq_tutorial.md

 > 4. Check results using `plotCorrelation`.
 Remember that you can type `plotCorrelation` by itself in the terminal to see the list of options.
 Use to following parameters to explore the file `results.npz`:
 >    - *"Correlation method"*: `Pearson` or `Spearman` (which do you think is more appropriate here?
 Check by inspecting the scatterplots)
 >    - Plot `heatmap` or `scatterplot`.
->    - In the scater plot, you can plot output in log scale (--log1p) for visualization.
+>    - In the scatter plot, you can plot output in log scale (--log1p) for visualization.
 What happens if you do not use this option?
 >
 > You can visualize the output by using the command `open` in the terminal.
 To go back to the terminal, select the corresponding tab in the top of your screen.
 >
 > > ### Questions
 > > - From the correlation plot, can you infer which clusters correspond to the same cell type in H3K4me1 and H3K4me3?>

-# Step 4: Exploring `bam` and `bigwig` files on the IGV browser
+# Step 4: Exploring `bam` files on the IGV browser

-The `bam` file contains only reads falling in specific genomic regions, in order to reduce the file size.
-We have clustered single cells into three separate `bam` files, associated with one of three cell types: erythroblast, granulocytes, and B-cells.
+Now, go to the directory `EpiSyStem_Workshop_Files/sorted_bams_filtered`, which contains a 6 different `bam` files.
+These files have been prepared by the instructors and only contain only reads falling in specific genomic regions, in order to reduce the file size.
+For each modification, we have clustered single cells into three separate `bam` files, associated with one of three cell types: *erythroblast*, *granulocytes*, and *B-cells*.
 Your job is to explore which `bam` file is associated with which cell type by looking at cell-type specific regions in the genome browser.

-Download the `.bam`, `.bam.bai`, and `bigwig (.bw)` files onto your computer.
+Download the `.bam` and `.bam.bai` files onto your computer (`.bam.bai` files are important for hte IGV browser to be able to read the contents of the `bam` file).
+In order to download the files, select with your mouse the `Files` tab, go to the `EpiSyStem_Workshop_Files/sorted_bams_filtered` folder, select all the files present and create a zip folder.
+Next, download the zip folder onto yoru computer and unzip it.

-Open the files using `IGV`, which should already be installed on your computer.
+Open all the `bam` files using `IGV`, which should already be installed on your computer.

 Cell-type specific regions to look at these four regions: